Viral Inactivation Market Size & Share Analysis - Growth Trends & Forecasts (2025 - 2030)

 As per the scope of the report, viral inactivation is a method of viral processing, where the final product may contain the viruses in an inactive form.
 The Virus inactivation process is a critical step in process development for biologicals such as tissue and tissue products, stem cell products, and vaccines, and therapeutics.
 The viral inactivation market is segmented by method (solvent detergent method, ph adjustment method, pasteurization, and others), product (viral inactivation systems and accessories, kits and reagents, and others), application (vaccines and therapeutics, blood & blood products, cellular & gene therapy products, and others), end-user (pharmaceutical and biotechnology companies, contract research organisations, and others), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
 The market report also covers the estimated market sizes and trends for 17 different countries across the major regions globally.
 The report offers the values (USD million) for the above segments.

-By Method Solvent Detergent Method
+By Method Solvent-Detergent

-Pasteurization
+Pasteurization / Heat

 By Product Viral Inactivation Systems and Accessories

-Kits and Reagents
+Kits & Reagents

-By Application Vaccines and Therapeutics
+By Application Vaccines & Therapeutics

-Blood & Blood Products
+Blood & Plasma Products

-Cellular & Gene Therapy Products
+Cellular & Gene-Therapy Products

-Contract Research Organisations
+Contract Research Organisations (CROs)

 Geography North America United States